InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/contracted-contributor.md

 time.

 - The contracting specifies a maximum percentage of the associates work time in InnerSource.
-- The contracting clearly states that work in the contributor's business unit takes precendence over work in InnerSource.
+- The contracting clearly states that work in the contributor's business unit takes precedence over work in InnerSource.
 - The contracting states that it is not required to work in InnerSource for the maximum percentage specified in the contract.
 - The contracting is signed by the contributor, the contributor's line manager, the governance office and the [Dedicated Community Leader](dedicated-community-leader.md) of the community the contributor will be contributing to.
 - The governance office offers to mediate between the contributor and her line manager in case of conflict regarding the time for contributions.